About

 • Bad security: The society is adjacent to a village called “Margalla town Hakla” And “Dora” and villagers come and go here as the gates are open and the boundary wall is broken resulting in serious security threat.

-• Overgrown grass: The grass on empty plots and empty areas is over grown and the management is not interested in cutting it.
+• Overgrown grass: The grass on empty plots and empty areas is over grown and breeding ground for snakes.

 • No proper mosque: The management took “masjid fund” from its members but the mosque is still not built and the temporary one is usually overcrowded.

-• Open rain water drain: The main rain water drain (nullah) is open and causes smell in surrounding areas during rain season.
+• Open rain water drain: The main rain water drain (nullah) near Neelam Plaza is open and causes smell in surrounding areas during rain season.
+The management is planning to work on the Sewerage treatment plant but it isnt started yet due to shortage of funds.

 • Bad marketing: The society does not have its own identity due to bad marketing by its management.
 No one outside the society or even in surrounding areas knows about the society.
 Faisal Town is right in front Gulshan e Shat as has very good marketing, management and infrastructure.

-• No Audit: The management committee as of 2024 is pathetic and doesn’t provide any audit to its members as they are bound by law to do it.
+• No Audit: The management committee as of 2024 doesn’t provide any audit to its members as they are bound by law to do it.

 On or before 15th September of each year, the Committee of every society shall publish an annual balance sheet showing (a) the profit and loss, and (b) the receipts and expenditure of the previous financial year, and (c) the assets and liabilities as they stood on June 30th.
 The balance-sheet shall be in such form as the Registrar may prescribe for any society or class of societies.
 This balance-sheet shall be open to the inspection of any member during office hours at the office of the society and a copy thereof shall be submitted before September 30th to the Registrar and to the Auditor appointed by the Registrar for the audit of that society.
 (THE CO-OPERATIVE SOCIETIES RULES, 1927)